Google’s Algorithm

 1. Optimize Your Images

 Images can be one of the largest contributors to slow page speeds.
-By compressing images and using appropriate formats, you can significantly reduce loading times.
-Tools like TinyPNG and ImageOptim can help you compress images without sacrificing quality.
+The compression of images and choosing the right formats can greatly reduce loading times.
+Tools like TinyPNG and ImageOptim will compress images without losing quality.

 2. Reduce HTTP Requests